bolt/base-widget/README.md

    Note that if you use this option, `cacheduration` and `defer` will both be disabled for this specific widget, so use with care and thought.
  - `priority`: Use this to specify the order in which widgets are displayed.
-   Lower priorities are displayed first.
+   Higher priorities are displayed first.

 Overriding the templates
 ------------------------